raosameer1999/Bank/README.md

 # Bank
-Above is the details of customers of bank with name xyz. the xyz bank have launched a new service in the bank (eg. edu.loan, buisness loan, home loan etc) AIm: build a classification model that can predict whether the customer will choose the service or not
+Above is the details of customers of bank with name xyz. the xyz bank have launched a new service in the bank (eg. edu.loan, buisness loan, home loan etc) AIm: build a Machine learning  model that can predict whether the customer will choose the service or not

 Tools and Libraries:
 Pandas:Used for data manipulation and analysis.